Degree, Diploma, and Certificate Programs

 Fulfill any additional program requirements as defined by special accreditation compliance standards.

-Apply for graduation prior to completion of the program (preferably the term prior to the last term of registration).
-See graduation application deadline information in the college calendar.
+Apply for graduation prior to completion of the program (preferably the term prior to the last term of registration) by submitting a program completion application to the Records and Registration Office.

 Be in good standing and fulfill all financial obligations.